glpi-project/docdev/source/plugins.rst

 hook.php
 ^^^^^^^^

-This file will contains hooks that GLPi may call under some user actions.
+This file will contains hooks that GLPI may call under some user actions.
 Refer to core documentation to know more about available hooks.

 For instance, a plugin need both an install and an uninstall hook calls.
 Here is the minimal file: